rapidsai/cuxfilter/README.md

 #declare dashboard
 d = cux_df.dashboard([chart0, chart2],sidebar=[chart3, chart1], layout=cuxfilter.layouts.feature_and_double_base,theme = cuxfilter.themes.light, title='Mortgage Dashboard')

-#run the dashboard within the notebook cell
+# run the dashboard within the notebook cell
+# Bokeh and Datashader based charts also have a `save` tool on the side toolbar, which can download and save the individual chart when interacting with the dashboard.
 # d.app()

 #run the dashboard as a webapp: